Rafi-Siddiki/KeyCloak-HA/README.md

 Locate the Client secret field and click the "Copy to clipboard" icon.

-Phase 4: Flask Environment Setup
+#### Phase 4: Flask Environment Setup
 Finally, we need to bridge the gap between Keycloak and your local code.

-Update the Environment File:
+*Update the Environment File:*

 Open the .env file located in your Flask project’s root directory.

-Find the variable for the client secret (e.g., KEYCLOAK_CLIENT_SECRET) and paste the value you just copied:
+Find the variable for the client secret (CLIENT_SECRET) and paste the value you just copied:
 Bash
 KEYCLOAK_CLIENT_SECRET=your_copied_secret_here
 Launch the Application: